antmicro/renode-linux-runner-action/README.md

         - wget example.org
 ```

-This test will complete successfully because the network will be disabled in the emulated system and `wget` will return a non-zero exit code.
+This test will complete successfully because the network is disabled in the emulated system and `wget` will return a non-zero exit code.

 ### Special cases